2006 Tampa Bay Buccaneers season: Week 7: vs. Philadelphia Eagles

-The Bucs entered week 7 against an Eagles team looking to build upon their 14–13 win over the Bengals.
-The Bucs defense stepped up big early, particularly Ronde Barber, who returned two Donovan McNabb interceptions for touchdowns.
-The Bucs however blew a 17-point lead when Brian Westbrook scored on a 52-yard touchdown with 33 seconds left.
-With two timeouts remaining, the Bucs drove to the Philadelphia 45-yard line with 4 seconds left.
-Kicker Matt Bryant then converted on an improbable, franchise record 62-yard field goal as time expired to give the Bucs a 23–21 victory.
+The Buccaneers entered week 7 against an Eagles team looking to build upon their 14–13 win over the Bengals.
+The Buccaneers defense stepped up big early, particularly Ronde Barber, who returned two Donovan McNabb interceptions for touchdowns.
+The Buccaneers however blew a 17-point lead when Brian Westbrook scored on a 52-yard touchdown with 33 seconds left.
+With two timeouts remaining, the Buccaneers drove to the Philadelphia 45-yard line with 4 seconds left.
+Kicker Matt Bryant then converted on an improbable, franchise record 62-yard field goal as time expired to give the Buccaneers a 23–21 victory.
 Ironically, the kick was the same distance Bengals' Shayne Graham missed from the previous week.
-The Bucs improved to 2–4.
+The Buccaneers improved to 2–4.
 The kick was one yard short of the NFL record (63 yards) and the second-longest game-winning field goal in NFL history.

 With an announced crowd of 65,808 the game stands as the highest-attended regular season Buccaneers game all-time at Raymond James Stadium.

 Week 8: at New York Giants

 Hoping to build on their dramatic home win over the Eagles, the Buccaneers flew to Giants Stadium for their Week 8 game with the New York Giants.
-Bucs CB Ronde Barber would be facing his brother, RB Tiki Barber for the last time in NFL competition as the latter planned to retire after the season.
-In the first quarter, Tampa Bay fell behind early, as QB Eli Manning completed a 7-yard TD pass to WR Plaxico Burress for the only score of the period.
-In the second quarter, the Bucs' woes continued as Giants RB Brandon Jacobs got a 1-yard TD run.
-Kicker Matt Bryant would get Tampa Bay a 43-yard field goal, but that would all of the points that the Bucs would get, because after a scoreless third quarter, Giants kicker Jay Feely kicked a 31-yard field goal to put the game away.
+Buccaneers cornerback Ronde Barber would be facing his brother, running back Tiki Barber for the last time in NFL competition as the latter planned to retire after the season.
+In the first quarter, Tampa Bay fell behind early, as quarterback Eli Manning completed a 7-yard touchdown pass to wide receiver Plaxico Burress for the only score of the period.
+In the second quarter, the Buccaneers' woes continued as Giants running back Brandon Jacobs got a 1-yard touchdown run.
+Kicker Matt Bryant would get Tampa Bay a 43-yard field goal, but that would all of the points that the Buccaneers would get, because after a scoreless third quarter, Giants kicker Jay Feely kicked a 31-yard field goal to put the game away.
 With their loss, the Buccaneers fell to 2–5.